 Saturday, 2 July 2016 – Monday, 18 July 2016

 Last month I joined SUSS and ASAK on a 2 week expedition in Serbia.
-This was an expedition that had great potential, suss had put alot of time and effort into organising things and furthermore the Serbians were great cavers with all the equipment, data and skills to run a very successful expedition.
-Using Soviet maps, aerial images and previous expedition data, the Serbians had identified 184 potential cave entrance locations within 30km of the campsite.
+This was an expedition that had great potential, suss had put alot of time and effort into organising things and furthermore the Serbians were next level cavers, they possessed the equipment, data and skills necessary to run a very successful expedition.
+Using Soviet maps, areal images and previous expedition data, the Serbians had identified 184 potential cave entrance locations within 30km of the campsite.

 The plan was to search for caves systematically, exploring area by area day by day.
 Only when one area had been fully searched would we move onto the next, which made sense as it meant we could concentrate everyone in one area and move onto the next once we were satisfied the current area had been fully explored, meaning we could avoid potentially missing anything.